Yashwanth023/SimpleChatbot_using_mern/README.md

 ## Screenshots

-- Are placed in the readme_content file .
+- Demo video is  placed in the readme_content file .